City and County Ordinances for Safe Disposal of Sharps and Pharmaceuticals

 - County of Santa Barbara Press Release – Santa Barbara County Board of Supervisors Adopt Safe Drug Collection Program Ordinance, 6/21/16

 Santa Clara County, California

-- 3/7/18- The County of Santa Clara Board of Supervisors has passed legislation (Ordinance No., NS-517.92) requiring sharps manufacturers and pharmaceutical companies who produce and distribute medicines that require home injection to submit and implement a comprehensive plan for safe disposal of consumer-generated sharps waste.
+- 3/7/18- The County of Santa Clara Board of Supervisors has passed a law (Ordinance No., NS-517.92) requiring sharps manufacturers and pharmaceutical companies who produce and distribute medicines that require home injection to submit and implement a comprehensive plan for safe disposal of consumer-generated sharps waste.

 - 3/14/17 – Ordinance to amend the existing Safe Drug Disposal Ordinance in order to clarify and strengthen ordinance requirements prior to implementation of MED-Project’s proposed stewardship passed by a 3-0 vote with two Supervisors recusing themselves.

 - 5/19/15 – Ordinance introduced at Board of Supervisors Meeting and passed by a 3-0 vote with two Supervisors recusing themselves due to pharmaceutical investments.
 6/23/15 – Ordinance second reading before Board and received a unanimous 3 – 0 vote to adopt, with two Supervisors recusing themselves due to pharmaceutical investments.
 7/23/15 – ordinance went into effect.